-Paid Leave: When taking a FMLA leave under this policy (other than a leave for the birth, adoption, or placement of a child - see Parental Leave Benefits, below), the first five (5) days of the leave will be paid under the Sick Leave policy, above.
-Thereafter, depending on an employee's circumstances, an employee may be eligible for benefits under Match Education's short term disability plan.
-FMLA leave shall run concurrently with any other leave to which an employee is eligible.
+Paid Status: When taking a FMLA leave under this policy (other than a leave for the birth, adoption, or placement of a child - see Parental Leave Benefits, below), depending on an employee's circumstances, an employee may be eligible for benefits under Match Education's short term disability plan which will commence after the first week of FMLA leave.
+Employees may use any unused paid time off (personal, vacation or sick days) to remain in paid status during an otherwise unpaid period of FMLA leave, and use of such leave will run concurrently with leave under this section.
+FMLA leave (other than for the birth or adoption of a child) shall run concurrently with any other leave to which an employee is eligible.
 An employee who participates in the Match Education group health insurance plan will be responsible for paying his/her portion of the insurance premium while on leave.